-Otto Hill Recreation Area is a reservation-only campsite ideally suited for small groups.
-In addition to the campsite, Otto Hill features a pavilion, portable toilet and access to several short hiking trails.
-Tent, pickup, or van camping is allowed while RV's or trailers are not allowed.
-The day-use area is open daily from sunrise to sunset.
+Otto Hill Recreation Area is a campsite ideally suited for small groups.
+RV's or trailers are not allowed.
+The campsite features a pavilion, portable toilet and access to several short hiking trails.
 Motorized vehicles are only allowed on designated roads.
 Recreational opportunities at this site include camping, picnicking, fishing, canoe launch, paddling, hiking, wildlife viewing, and swimming.